Introduction: Where metaphysics sits.

-This article outlines the metaphysical commitments of TST.
-It clarifies what is meant by a mind-independent reality, the split between the material world and our descriptions of it, what it means to say “absolute truths exist in nature,” and how human mental constructs relate to all of this.
+The metaphysical commitments of TST clarifies what is meant by a mind-independent reality, the split between the material world and our descriptions of it.
+What it means to say “absolute truths exist in nature,” and how human mental constructs are ideas and relate to nature.

 The position is straightforward but carefully nuanced.
 It rejects idealism without collapsing into naïve realism.
 It affirms realism while maintaining fallibilism.
 At its core, the commitments are simple and explicit: